hwheeler01/comp150/syllabus.md

-<p style="font-weight: bold;"><span style="font-weight: normal; font-style: italic;">You are responsible

-for

-what

-goes on in class, even if some of the activity&nbsp;may not be
+<p style="font-weight: bold;"><span style="font-weight: normal; font-style: italic;">You are responsible for what goes on in class, even if some of the activity may not be

 covered in the class notes. </span><span style="font-weight: normal;">If